qurat-azim/Suicides-Analysis/README.md

 The data used contains information about suicides around the world from 1985 to 2021, including the `country`, `year`, `gender`, `age`, and `number of suicides`.

+## App Features

+The app includes the following features:

+- A dropdown menu for selecting the country of interest
+- A slider for selecting the year of interest
+- A horizontal bar chart showing the number of suicides by gender for the selected country and year
+- A pie chart showing the number of suicides by age range for the selected country and year
+- Interactive filtering of the data based on user input
+- Tooltips and other interactive features to enhance the user experience
+- Responsive design for optimal viewing on desktop and mobile devices

 ## Contributing to the project

 Interested in contributing?
 Check out the contributing guidelines [here](https://github.com/qurat-azim/Suicides-Analysis-Dash/blob/main/CONTRIBUTING.md).
 Please note that this project is released with a [Code of Conduct](https://github.com/qurat-azim/Suicides-Analysis-Dash/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.